linode/docs/docs/websites/cms/drupal/drush-drupal/how-to-install-drupal-using-drush-on-centos-8/index.md

 1. To create a new user for the site owner position, see the [Add a Limited User Account](/docs/security/securing-your-server/#add-a-limited-user-account) section of the [Securing Your Server](/docs/security/securing-your-server/) guide.

-1. From the `public_html` directory, change ownership of the site to the site owner and group.
-Replace `example_user` below with the chosen owner's username:
+1. From the `public_html` directory, change ownership of the site to the `apache` user and group.

         sudo chown -R apache:apache sites/default